ElliottMetzler/the-manhattan-project/README.md

 Our findings with prices and popularity led us to our final question: Is less truly more?
 Is there grounds for any assumptions that big, fruity drinks are not as alcoholic as a smaller glasses filled with more concentrated amounts of liquor?
 Given drink costs and data on alcoholic content within ingredients, we conducted an analysis on this very question.
 We decided to run an OLS regression of dollar per ounce of pure alcohol and total ounces within a drink.
 We also focused on alcholoic cocktails meant to be consumed by a single person.
 Thus, our sample was drinks between 2.5 and 12 ounces.

-*****this will be before ols to say that there is no perfect collinearity**** part of our analysis included whether or not certain types of alcohol are mixed together.
-Our dataset at this point included drinks that were tens of ounces or more, so further subdivied our data into cocktails that are less than or equal to 8 ounces.
-This is a reasonable number for a person who is drinking a given cocktail in one sitting.
-We found that the correlation between spirits is negative but close to zero.
-Thus, typically single-person cocktails in our dataset are using only one type of liquor.
+First, we needed to determine which variables to keep or discard from our model.
+To better visualize this relationship, we created a heatmap showing the correlations between each of the variables in our model.
 The results are shown in a heat map below:

 **heat map**

 By initial inspection, we can see a lot of red towards the upper left side of the graph.
-This is good for the purposes of our regression since wkamchatkae know that no two types of liquor are correlated with one another.
+This is good for the purposes of our regression since we know that no two types of liquor are correlated with one another.
 If we look at the bottom to the right, we can see that the graph gets a bit more colorful.
 There are some interesting relationships here to point out.
 First, cost and abv show a strong relationship and similarly for alcohol content per dollar and cost.
 As stated previously, alcohol is the most expensive ingredient, so this should not be surprising.
 We also see that there is a strong relationship between cost and alcohol per dollar.
 Given this, we should include abv as one of our covariates to control for total ounces.
 This should not be a big problem since abv and total ounces to not display a strong relationship.
-However, we
+However, we should drop....

+Finally, we implemented our regression.
+The output is shown below:

+***output

+From this output, we can see that there is no statistical or economical significance of the total ounce coefficient.
+Thus, we can conclude that whether you decide to make a big or small drink should not determine the dollar per alcohol consumption.
+Ultimately, whether you like bigger drinks that taste sweet or you like more of a kick, you will be getting tipsy either way.

 ## Conclusion